Skip to main content

-VertaaUX combines deterministic rule engines, heuristic models grounded in WCAG 2.2 and Nielsen's usability heuristics, and AI-assisted analysis to produce actionable audit reports.
+VertaaUX combines deterministic rule engines, heuristic models grounded in WCAG 2.2 and Nielsen's usability heuristics, and AI-assisted analysis across 7 scoring categories to produce actionable audit reports.
 This page explains exactly how.
+See real audit examples to understand the depth of our analysis.

 The Audit Pipeline